bbilger/jrestless-examples/README.md

     * [aws-gateway-usage-example](aws/gateway/aws-gateway-usage-example)
       * Simple JRestless usage example.
     * [aws-gateway-binary](aws/gateway/aws-gateway-binary)
-      * Example how to return and receive binary data.
+      * Example showing how to return and receive binary data.
     * [aws-gateway-security-cognito-authorizer](aws/gateway/aws-gateway-security-cognito-authorizer)
-      * Example how to use a cognito user pool authorizer.
+      * Example showing how to use a cognito user pool authorizer.
     * [aws-gateway-security-custom-authorizer](aws/gateway/aws-gateway-security-custom-authorizer)
       * Example showing how to use a custom authorizer.
   * [Lambda Service Function](aws/service)